GPierce9/Vault-Protocol-v2.5-Safer-AI-by-Design/PROTOTYPE_RHYS.md

 **Analysis:** The final version (above) removes the rigid heuristics and instead trusts the AI's core pattern-recognition abilities.
 It is guided by a set of flexible 'Blending Logic' principles rather than strict rules.
 This proved to be a far more robust, nuanced, and effective approach.

 **Implementation Note (v2.5):**
-A prototype using a simplified version of the containment cabinet was implemented through custom instructions and memory overlays within ChatGPT, not deployed at the model-weight level.
-Despite these constraints, it functioned as a live proof-of-concept of the Vault Protocol.
+A functional prototype using a simplified version of the containment cabinet was implemented through custom instructions and memory overlays within ChatGPT, not deployed at the model-weight level.
+Despite these constraints, it demonstrates the feasibility of the core concepts.
 Version 2.5 demonstrates that layered safety governance can be prototyped and validated even in environments without direct access to training or fine-tuning pipelines.